 Chronic sinusitis causes never-ending nasal congestion and discharge, often accompanied by sinus pain and pressure.
-When you’ve tried all possible conservative treatments, and you’re still miserable with sinus symptoms, David Sycamore, MD, at Parkway ENT and Allergy, PA, recommends in-office sinus balloon dilation.
+When you’ve tried all possible conservative treatments, and you’re still miserable with sinus symptoms, the team at Parkway ENT and Allergy, PA, recommends in-office sinus balloon dilation.
 As a minimally invasive procedure, sinus balloon dilation immediately restores healthy sinuses and produces long-lasting results.
 To schedule an appointment, call the office in Katy, Texas, or use the online booking feature.

 Sinus balloon dilation, also called balloon sinuplasty, is a minimally invasive procedure to treat chronic sinusitis.
 Dr. Sycamore performs this sinus procedure in the office using the RELIEVA® Balloon Sinuplasty System.
 The system’s slender, flexible balloon catheter opens your blocked sinuses.

 Your sinuses are lined with membranes that produce mucus.
 Usually, the mucus drains through a small opening and goes through your nasal passages.
 You develop chronic sinusitis when something blocks the opening, trapping mucus inside the sinus, and causing an infection.

 Allergies or infections cause inflammation and swelling in the mucous membranes, which blocks the opening from the inside.
 You could also have problems like nasal polyps or a deviated septum that lead to a blockage from outside the sinus.

 No matter how your chronic sinusitis develops, you’ll end up with symptoms such as ongoing nasal congestion, pain or pressure around your sinuses, a thick nasal discharge, and loss of smell.